 None No gap conditions handled.
 Uncommitted transactions may cause data to be skipped in replication.

-than 15 minutes will be skipped.

 Wait Set a number of mirroring intervals to hold all replications on the connection to wait when a gap is found due to an uncommitted transaction.
-All replications in the connection will hold and wait for the number of cycles specified to see if the gap is filled.
+All replications in the con- nection will hold and wait for the number of cycles specified to see if the gap is filled.
 If after the number of cycles, a transaction is still not committed, it will be skipped.

-Continue and Process when

-Committed

-Instead of pausing all replications in case of a gap, replication proceeds with all currently committed transactions.
-During the next mirroring cycle, the trigger log table is checked for earlier transactions that now have been committed, and any identified transactions are processed.

-Skip Uncommitted Trans-

-actions Older Than

-If wait or continue are selected, this property sets a limit on the amount of time to wait for uncommitted transactions.
-For instance, a value of 15 minutes means that, no matter which option you choose, transactions opened and not committed for more
+Continue and Process when Instead of pausing all replications in case of a gap, replication proceeds with all cur- Committed rently committed transactions.
+During the next mirroring cycle, the trigger log table is checked for earlier transactions that now have been committed, and any iden- tified transactions are processed.
+Skip Uncommitted Trans- If wait or continue are selected, this property sets a limit on the amount of time to actions Older Than wait for uncommitted transactions.
+For instance, a value of 15 minutes means that, no matter which option you choose, transactions opened and not committed for more than 15 minutes will be skipped.